 You can choose from different types of aerators so it should be relatively easy to find one that fits your needs.
-Each aerator is rated with a GPM number, gallons per minute.
+Each aerator is rated with a GPM number, which stands for gallons per minute.
 The GPM number measures the amount of water that passed through the aerator each minute when in use.
 You can choose an aerator anywhere between 2.5 GPM to .5 GPM.
-An important thing to keep in mind is, the lower the GPM the longer it will take you to fill something up.
+An important thing to keep in mind is that the lower the GPM is, the longer it will take you to fill something up.

 Some aerators come with a flow restriction lever on them.
-These are great for kitchen sinks because they allow you to turn the water of with a flip of lever on the nozzle.
-When you need the water back on you just flip the lever again and the water is restored as it was when you turned it off.
+These are great for kitchen sinks because they allow you to turn the water off with a flip of the lever on the nozzle.
+When you need the water back on, you just flip the lever again, and the water is restored as it was when you turned it off.
 This decreases the amount of time you have to spend readjusting the water temperature.
 So you can save money and stop scalding your hands all at the same time!

 1. Place an old towel or rag over the drain in the sink.
 This will help prevent any washers or grit from the faucet arm falling down the drain.

 2. Remove the old aerator from the faucet.
 To do this, cover the old aerator with an old towel and remove with an adjustable wrench.

 3. Clean and dry the threaded area of the faucet thoroughly.
 You can do this with an old toothbrush and rag.

 4. Turn on the water and let it run for five to 10 seconds.
 This is to flush out any residue that may have come loose inside the faucet.

 5. Dry the faucet again and remove the new aerator from the package and follow directions for proper washer placement.

 6. Screw on the new aerator by turning it clockwise.
 You want to hand tighten it until it is snug.
 Be careful not to over tighten.